leandromoreira/cdn-up-and-running/README.md

 ## Load Testing

 We'll run some load testing to learn more about the solution we're building.
-Wrk is an HTTP benchmarking tool that you can dynamically configure using lua (again:P).
+Wrk is an HTTP benchmarking tool that you can dynamically configure using lua.
 We pick a random number from 1 to 100 and request that item.

 ```lua
 request = function()